College entrance tests are used by most colleges for admissions purposes. (You can read an overview in the previous post.) Want

 Links to more resources

-Disclaimer: SAT® is a trademark registered by the College Board, and PSAT/NMSQT® is a trademark registered by the College Board and the National Merit Scholarship Corporation, which were not involved in the production of, and do not endorse, this product.
+SAT® is a trademark registered by the College Board, which is not affiliated with, and does not endorse this product.